rudolphventer/GreenTea/README.md

 ## Features and goals for next release

-- Check exit-save file on "new file"

 - Help file

-- Control-r disable

-- Show selected theme and lanugage in menu
+- Show selected theme and lanugage and toggle "Open last file" in menu

-- Package better for Github, set build scripts up properly to produce presentable installer and final product

-- Toggle "Open last file"

-- Clean up dependencies, Bootstrap, Popperjs etc. no longer needed
+- Deleting file causes check if changes on exit to give error notification

+- Coding background

 ## Enhancements/Improvements